omnateeta/DSA_PREP_JAVA/README.md

 # DSA_PREP_JAVA
-Here Some of the DSA Probles are collected along with solutions. c
+Here Some of the DSA Probles are collected along with solutions in java